 To strengthen our safety performance, we investigate incidents and near misses, implement corrective actions and verify effectiveness of controls.
 We continually aim to improve our performance by sharing lessons amongst our employees and contractors.
-Our senior executives and managers empower our employees and contractors to maintain safe, responsible and sustainable working environments and to perform their work without harm to ourselves, the environment, or others at all times.
+Our senior executives and managers empower our employees and contractors to maintain safe, responsible and sustainable working environments and to perform their work without harm to ourselves, the environment, or others at all times of participating employees feel empowered to intervene on unsafe acts